 Step #6: Roll the dough.
 Once filling is spread, roll the dough into a log starting from the shorter end of the rectangle.
 Then, cut into 1 ½ inch slices (about 9-10).
 Option to slice using string floss.

 Step #8: While cinnamon rolls are baking, make the frosting.
 Add the coconut butter to a microwave-safe bowl and melt for 30 seconds.
 Remove and add 1-2 tsp of non-dairy milk and stir into a glaze (you may need to add an extra splash of milk and heat to form glaze).
-Once glaze texture is achieved, stir in vanilla extract and optional coconut sugar.
+Once glaze texture is achieved, stir in the 1 tsp. of vanilla extract.

 Step #9: Remove cinnamon rolls from the oven and drizzle glaze over the top.
 Option to sprinkle with cinnamon.
 Enjoy!